Mon-Dak Conference

-The Mon-Dak Conference (MDC) is a junior college conference for eight Tech and Community Colleges located in Montana and North Dakota, and it is a conference in the National Junior College Athletic Association (NJCAA).
+The Mon-Dak Athletic Conference (MDAC) is a junior college conference for seven Tech and Community Colleges located in Montana and North Dakota, and it is a conference in the National Junior College Athletic Association (NJCAA).
 Conference championships are held in most sports and some individuals can be named to All-Conference and All-Academic teams.

 Member schools

 Current members

-The Mon-Dak currently has eight full members, all but one are public schools:
+The Mon-Dak currently has seven full members, all but one are public schools: